Gitcpp10ALT/Windows-Remote-Shell-CLI/README.md

-# Windows-Remote-Shell-CLI
+# Windows-Remote-Reverse-Shell-CLI
-Windows Remote Shell is a remote shell built off the NotSSH remote shell!
+Windows Remote/Reverse Shell is a remote shell built off the NotSSH remote shell!
 It uses the ArgParse library.

 # Installation
 1. Download wrs.exe.